NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

 - **Embrace a Growth Mindset**: Adopt a mindset that is open to change and willing to embrace new challenges.

 - **Enhance Soft Skills**: Develop strong interpersonal, communication, and critical thinking skills, which are becoming increasingly important in AI-driven workplaces.

+# Limitations

+- **Data Availability**: The dataset predominantly focuses on roles with higher automation potential.
+This focus may overlook industries where the integration of AI is more complex or nuanced, potentially leading to an incomplete understanding of AI’s broader impact.

+- **AI Model Specificity**: There is a notable absence of detailed information regarding the specific AI models utilized.
+This lack of specificity hinders the ability to gain deeper insights into the mechanisms of task automation and the varying effectiveness of different AI models.

+- **Sector Underrepresentation**: Key sectors such as Manufacturing and Construction are underrepresented in the dataset.
+This underrepresentation limits the generalizability of the findings, particularly in relation to industries that rely heavily on manual labor, thereby restricting the applicability of the conclusions drawn.

 # Conclusion